★ 4 min read

 - Once your companion animal reaches 6 months of age, you can use the raw honey.

-How to Achieve The Best Healing Outcomes
+6.0 How to Achieve The Best Healing Outcome Naturally

 Raw unpasteurized, pure honey is an amazing, natural healing substance.
 But it's important to make sure your dog and cat's overall healing process is properly supported.